openstream/woocommerce-runmyaccounts/readme.txt

 No. Run my Accounts for WooCommerce requires WooCommerce to provide all features.

-= Do I need a paid account with Run My Accounts? =
+= Do I need a paid account with Run my Accounts? =

 Yes.
-Without the paid account you are not able to set up your company within Run My Accounts.
+Without the paid account you are not able to set up your company within Run my Accounts.

 = Is the plugin for free? =

-The source code is freely available, but you need a Run My Accounts API key.
+The source code is freely available, but you need a Run my Accounts API key.
 Openstream and Run my Accounts agreed that plugin users will be charged CHF 200.- yearly for plugin maintenance, i.e. for making sure that the plugin works with new versions of WordPress and WooCommerce.

 = I miss a feature.
 What to do? =